CartoDB/documentation/app/content/analytics-toolbox-redshift/examples/geocoding-your-address-data.md

 The lds module is generally available in the Analytics Toolbox since the “July 26, 2022” version.
 Please check the [Getting Access](https://docs.carto.com/analytics-toolbox-redshift/overview/getting-access/) section if you run into any errors when running the query above.

-For this example we will use a table with the Starbucks addresses that can be found in the publicly available `bqcartodemos.sample_tables.starbucks_ny_geocode` .
+For this example we will use a table with the Starbucks addresses that can be found in the publicly available `carto_dev_data.demo_tables.starbucks_ny_geocode` .
 The table contains a column called "full_address" that we will use as input for the geocoding process.

 <div style="text-align:center" >